Guide

 Spelling and formatting errors

-This signals carelessness to an evaluator.
-If your capability statement has typos, they will wonder what your work quality is like.
+This can signal carelessness to an evaluator.
+If your capability statement has typos, they may wonder what your work quality is like.
 Get someone else to proofread it, or run it through a grammar checker.

 7